Carer's Allowance

 - Carer’s Allowance will increase by €12 with proportional increases for qualified adults and people on reduced rates of payment (January 2025).

-- The Increase for a Qualified Child (IQC) will be renamed the Child Support Payment.
+- The Increase for a Qualified Child (IQC) is renamed the Child Support Payment.
 The weekly rate will increase by €4 from €46 to €50, for children under 12 years of age.
 It will increase by €8 from €54 to €62 for children aged 12 years and over (January 2025).

 - Carer's Allowance will be a qualifying payment for Fuel Allowance (January 2025).
 You will need to meet the criteria for Fuel Allowance, including the Fuel Allowance means test.